- Step 1: Determine the Land F/X Line Colors to Change

 Our block colors – or, more accurately, the layer colors in our blocks – are fully customizable.
 You can change each layer's line color to meet your office standards.

 Looking for way to change your layer names?
-See our Layer Names documentation page.
+See our Layer Names documentation.
 However, keep in mind that we've named our layers very specifically, following CAD layer naming standards.

 Before changing the default Land F/X line colors, download the following documents.